 The detailed instructions for making this recipe are listed in the recipe card below.
 Here are the basic steps:

-- Drizzle the asparagus spears with olive oil.
-Use your hands to ensure they are well coated.
-(Photos 1,2).
+Drizzle the asparagus spears with olive oil.
+Use your hands to make sure they are well coated.
+Sprinkle the asparagus with salt, pepper, garlic powder, and grated parmesan cheese.

 Very thin spears will need no more than 10 minutes in the oven.
-If using thick ones, check them after the initial 15 minutes and see if their thickest parts are fork-tender.
+If using thick ones, check them after the first 15 minutes and see if their thickest parts are fork-tender.
 If not, keep roasting them for 2-3 more minutes.

 Recipe FAQs